 The Kind You Have Always Bought has borne the signature of Chas.
 H. Fletcher, and has been made under his personal supervision for over 30 years.
 Allow no one to deceive you in this.
 Counterfeits, Imitations and "Just-as-good" are but Experiments, and endanger the health of Children-Experience against Experiment.

-The Kind You Have Always Bought Bears the Signature of

-THE CENTAUR COMPANY, NEW YORK CITY
+The Kind You Have Always Bought Bears the Signature of In Use For Over 30 Years.
+THE CENTAUR COMPANY, NEW YORK CITY.

-buggy, be sure it's a Studebaker'

-Sound advice from the man who has been driving one for twenty years.
+buggy, be sure it's a Studebaker' Sound advice from the man who has been driving one for twenty years.

 When you buy a Studebaker buggy you are buying all the skill, experience and science in buggy building that half a century can produce.
-You are protecting yourself against the mistakes of younger i dilders.
+You are protecting yourself against the mistakes of younger luilders.
 You will always be proud of the Studebaker nameplate, for there isn't a buggy on the road that is its equal for style, luxury and good looks.

-Flexible bent-reach gear, graceful lines, solid cor-

-Domn Wagons

-ner, plugless body, double-ironed shafts, are a few of the special Studebaker features.
+Flexible bent-reach gear, graceful lines, solid corner, plugless body, double-ironed shafts, are a few of the special Studebaker features.
 The new close-fitting shifting rail is enough in itself to make you buy a Ludebaker buggy.

-Farm Wagons Business Wagons See our Dealer or write us.
+Farm Wagons Business Wagons

-STUDEBAKER

-South Bend, Ind.
+See our Dealer or write us.
+STUDEBAKER South Bend, Ind.

+Prima Wagons

 Chestertown's Best Store

 Dry Goods Notions Millinery